Layer 2 Rollups

 Multiple implementations of Optimistic rollups exist that you can integrate into your dapps:

-Zero-knowledge rollups (ZK-rollups) bundle (or "roll-up") hundreds of transfers off-chain and generate a cryptographic proof, known as a SNARK (succinct non-interactive argument of knowledge).
-This is known as a validity proof and is posted on layer 1.
+Zero-knowledge rollups (ZK-rollups) bundle (or "roll-up") hundreds of transfers off-chain and generate a cryptographic proof.
+These proofs can come in the form of SNARKs (succinct non-interactive argument of knowledge) or STARKs (scalable transparent argument of knowledge).
+SNARKs and STARKs are known as validity proofs and get posted to layer 1.

 The ZK-rollup smart contract maintains the state of all transfers on layer 2, and this state can only be updated with a validity proof.
 This means that ZK-rollups only need the validity proof instead of all transaction data.
 With a ZK-rollup, validating a block is quicker and cheaper because less data is included.